webfolder/siqueira.tech/_posts/others/2018-09-11-use-qemu-to-play-with-linux.md

 ## Introduction

-If you are curious about Linux Kernel development, but you feel afraid of accidentally break your system due to your experiments, the solution is simple: utilize a Virtual Machine (VM).
+If you are curious about Linux Kernel development, but you feel afraid of accidentally break your system due to your experiments, the answer for your problems can be summarize in one technology: Virtual Machine (VM).
 In this tutorial, we will examine how to use QEMU, which is an extremely powerful hardware virtualization tool that can be used in many different contexts.
-I particularly appreciate QEMU because it is a very popular tool, it receives constant updates, it is a feature rich machine emulation, it is free software, and it was originally designed for development.
+I particularly appreciate QEMU because it is a very popular tool (as a result, it is easy to find information about it in the Internet), it receives constant updates, it is a feature rich machine emulation, it is free software, and it was originally designed for development.

 QEMU is a generic machine emulator based on dynamic translation [3] that can operate in two different modes [2]:

-* **Full system emulation**: A mode that completely emulates a computer which can be used to launch different Operating Systems (OS);
+* **Full system emulation**: A mode that completely emulates a computer.
+It can be used to launch different Operating Systems (OS);
 * **User mode emulation**: Enables to launch a process for one sort of CPU on another CPU.